wfroese/wfroese.github.io/_drafts/2019-year-in-review.md

 This was a bit of a mixed bag, unfortunately.
 I've wanted to get stronger for years now, but every time I try I remember how much I dislike the gym.
 I'm trying again anyway, with a bit of extra motivation since I've turned 30 now.
 I'm also really starting to feel how my office job is affecting me, as I've lost a lot of flexibility over the last few years.
 I've had some success with getting to the gym more regularly in the last few months, so I'm hoping to continue that into next year.

 One positive was that I played baseball the entire summer with no injuries, which hasn't happened in a couple years.
-These days I don't have time to be out several times a week, so all I do is pitch, usually every 10-14 days for so.
+These days I don't have time to go out several times a week, so all I do is pitch, usually every 10-14 days for so.
 The last few years I've had arm injuries, but this year was clean!

 ## Goals